Education and training team

 Dr Fiona Donald

-A clinical psychologist at Spectrum within the Acceptance and Commitment Therapy (ACT) and Mentalization Based Treatment (MBT) teams.
+A clinical psychologist at Spectrum within the Mentalization Based Treatment (MBT) and Complex Care teams.
 Fiona has a particular interest in how people with BPD experience treatment, publishing on the experience of recovery from consumer and clinician perspectives, as well as on the relationship between self-compassion and recovery.

 Lilli Haig-Wood

 A senior mental health Occupational Therapist with extensive experience in a variety of settings including public mental health (inpatient and community), forensics, specialist personality disorder services, and the homelessness sector.
-Lilli works part-time in the Spectrum ACT team, providing individual and group programs, and in the workforce development team.
+Lilli works part-time in the Spectrum ACT team, providing individual and group programs, as well as in neurodiversity clinic pilot project.
 She is passionate about working alongside clients who are diagnosed with personality disorder, empowering them to create meaningful and fulfilling lives.

 Renee Harrison